IanVliet/control-homewizard-devices/README.md

 ## systemd service
 To run the script as a systemd service, there is an example systemd unit file named `hwe_control_script.service` in `example_files`.
 The file requires changing the [user name] with the user name on the computer and potentially the other parts of the paths.

+Similarly, there are examples scripts for automatically updating the repository with `deploy-check.service` and `deploy-check.timer`.
+Only `deploy-check.service` requires changing [user name] with the user name on the computer.

 # Use the project directly
 Assuming poetry is correctly installed on the computer, in the main directory run:
 ```